INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 140M Price FAQ

-How much does a used Cat 140M cost in Australia?
+How much is a used Cat 140M worth in Australia?

 What makes one 140M worth more than another?